julzaza/wildwitchherbs/_posts/2025-09-22-cow-dung-hair-loss-folk-remedy.md

 One of the strangest—and most memorable—tells that when a person’s hair begins to thin, the surest remedy is **fresh cow dung spread across the scalp**.

-But definitely check out our **[Top 10 Traditional Hairloss Remedies](/folk-hairloss-remedies/)** if animal manure hair mask is not your thing.
+Explore how our ancestors approached this issue in **[Top 10 Timeless Hairloss Folk Remedies](/folk-hairloss-remedies/)** if animal manure hair mask is not your thing.

 ---